Xilinx/open-nic-driver/README.md

      a, Load the kernel driver as explained above

-     b. run the sensors application, to see the data
+     b.
+Run the sensors application, to see the data

-        $ sensors

-     c.
         The output looks as below:

         $ sensors